ryanwang520/api-docs/source/includes/_integrations.md

 - Use the **[ArcSite Project Create API](#create-project)** to generate an ArcSite Project using information from an I360 Appointment.
 - Associate an I360 Appointment with a specific ArcSite Project through [Associate I360 Appointment with ArcSite Project](#associate-i360-appointment-with-arcsite-project).

 <aside class='notice'>We recommend using the two APIs above for basic integration.
-The old Create Project API (POST https://user.arcsiteapp.com/extapi/projects/create/) will no longer be supported.
+The old Create Project API (<strong>POST https://user.arcsiteapp.com/extapi/projects/create/</strong>) will no longer be supported.
 </aside>

 ### Validating the Integration